panik10/terraform_task_6_create_simple_module/modules/resource_group_storage/README.md

 # terraform-azurerm-resource_group_storage
 terraform-azurerm - resource_group_storage

-This module will create a new resource grope and a storage account inside in your Azure terraform project.
+This module will create a new resource group and a storage account inside in your Azure terraform project.

 To use this module simply add it to your terraform project and parametrize with following variables: